-The IP Clinic will give you the opportunity to put legal theory to practice and allow you to gain first-hand experience and become more adept in legal research on real-life issues; client counseling; administrative, transactional and litigation procedures; case management; and formulating strategies to advance your client’s goals and objectives.
+The IP Clinic will give you the opportunity to put legal theory to practice and allow you to gain first-hand experience and become more adept in legal research on real-life issues; client counseling; administrative, transactional and litigation matters; case management; and formulating strategies to advance your client’s goals and objectives.
+The Clinic will also give you the opportunity to participate in business law practices dealing with startup companies.
 You will be acting as real lawyers, for real clients, with real IP issues.
 In doing so, you will help counsel clients and startups on the formation of a corporate entity and agreements needed to start a business; will perform patentability and patent infringement searches; will perform trademark searches; will counsel clients on the patentability of his or her invention, the strength of a trademark and the best trademarks to choose, and how to avoid infringing upon the rights of others; and will draft patent and trademark applications for filing with the US Patent and Trademark Office.

-Our Clinic is also a participant in the US Patent and Trademark Office’s (USPTO) Law School Certification Program.
-Under this program, qualified students will get their own temporary registration number authorizing them to practice before the USPTO, gaining the additional experience of personally communicating with patent examiners responsible for cases we are handling.
-Finally, UA Law’s IP & Entrepreneurship Clinic, operating as the Arizona Public Patent Program, has been chosen as the Hub for the entire State of Arizona under the USPTO’s Pro Bono Program.
-In this capacity, students of the Clinic will have additional opportunities to work with and gain experience from attorneys across the state.
+Our clinic is also a participant in the US Patent and Trademark Office’s (USPTO) Law School Certification Programs for patents and for trademarks.
+Under these programs, qualified students will be able to practice before the U.S. Patent Office and the U.S. Trademarks Office, in their own name including interviewing patent and trademark examiners.
+Finally, the IP Clinic, operating as the Arizona Public Patent Program, has been chosen as the hub for the entire State of Arizona under the USPTO’s Pro Bono Program.
+In this capacity, students of the clinic have additional opportunities to work with and gain experience from attorneys across the state.

-The Clinic is operated under the supervision of Clinic Director and Professor of Intellectual Property, Allan J. Sternstein; Supervising Attorney and Professor of Practice, Dale F. Regelman; and Supervising Attorney and Professor of Trademarks, Scott J. Slavick.
-We also receive valuable business law assistance and advice for our student clients from Janis C. Gallego, University of Arizona Student Legal Services Advisor; and Riyon Harding.
+The clinic is operated under the supervision of Clinic Director and Professor of Intellectual Property, Allan J. Sternstein; Professor of Practice and business attorney, Lawrence Hecker; Supervising Attorney and Professor of Trademarks, Scott J. Slavick; Supervising Attorney Michael Beckett and Patent Agent Riyon Harding.

-The Intellectual Property Clinic (IP Clinic) provides free legal counseling and services on IP matters to individuals, start-ups and small business having limited financial resources.
+The Intellectual Property Clinic provides free legal counseling and services on IP matters to individuals, start-ups and small business having limited financial resources.
 Examples of the services provided by the IP Clinic are general IP counseling; patent searches and patentability advice; trademark searches and advice on choosing a strong trademark; preparing and filing patent, trademark and copyright applications; counseling on patent and trademark infringement issues; and IP-related agreements and licensing.
-These services are provided by students of the University of Arizona James E. Rogers College of Law, under the supervision of Clinic Director Allan J. Sternstein and Supervising Attorneys Dale F. Regelman and Scott J. Slavic.
+These services are provided by students of the University of Arizona James E. Rogers College of Law, under the supervision of Clinic Director Allan J. Sternstein and Supervising Attorneys Michael Beckett and Scott J. Slavic.